Colleagues discussing DSAR process

 Data Subject Access Requests (DSARs) allow individuals to access personal information held by organisations.

-Handling these requests can be intricate, requiring organisations to carefully navigate the landscape to comply with data protection regulations, such as the General Data Protection Regulation (GDPR).
+Handling these requests can be intricate.
+Organisations must carefully navigate data protection regulations, such as the General Data Protection Regulation (GDPR), to ensure compliance.

 Companies face significant challenges in this area.
-The Information Commissioner’s Office (ICO) recently reported receiving over 15,000 Subject Access complaints last year.
+The Information Commissioner’s Office (ICO) reported receiving over 15,000 subject access complaints last year.

 Why are organisations struggling so much?